Patsy Stone: Career

-Throughout the first three series, Patsy is a fashion director at Ella, a magazine similar to Vogue, which she secured through sleeping with the publisher.
+Throughout the first three series, Patsy is a fashion director at Ella magazine.
+She secured the job by sleeping with the publisher.
 Saffron derisively says that Patsy's job is to "invent random adjectives for pointless clothing."
 Patsy rarely does any work or goes to the office (in "Magazine", she cannot remember where her office is located in the building and needs to ask directions).

 The benefits she most enjoys are the many free products she is given and the 50% discount she receives at Harvey Nichols.
 She refers to herself as an "international beauty and style guru", boasting that she is so influential that "one snap of my fingers and I can raise hemlines so high that the world is your gynaecologist."

 In the series 3 episodes "Fear" and "The End", Patsy's magazine closes and she briefly moves to New York to take another fashion director job at HQ magazine.
 However, she is so lonely without Edina that she quickly returns to London.
 In part one of "The Last Shout", she is job-hunting, but ditches a job interview to go to the pub.
 In part two, her old boss Magda (Kathy Burke) gets her a job as fashion editor at another magazine, The A.

 In the 2002 special "Gay", Patsy has taken a job as "executive creative director, chief buyer and lifestyle coordinator" for Jeremy's, an upscale boutique whose clientele consists of "rich bitches whose faces are pulled so tight they can't see what they're buying".
-She also briefly attempts to become a celebrity stylist, which ends after a disastrous encounter with Minnie Driver.
+She also briefly attempts to become a celebrity stylist, but this effort ends after a disastrous encounter with Minnie Driver.
 In "Birthin'", she is due to receive a "Global Style and Elegance" Award for promoting the importance of accessories, but fails to make the award show when Saffron goes into labour.
-In the 20th anniversary specials and the feature film, Patsy is once again working for a fashion magazine, under the direction of her old boss Magda.
+In the 20th anniversary specials and the feature film, Patsy is once again working for a fashion magazine under the direction of her old boss Magda.

 Patsy's colleagues at her original magazine are features editor Catriona (Helen Lederer) and beauty editor Fleur (Harriet Thorpe), who tag along on her various career moves.